Alejogb1/job-board/blog-data/how-can-i-override-spring-boots-default-configurations.md

 id: "how-can-i-override-spring-boots-default-configurations"
 ---

-Okay, let's tackle this.
-I've been down this road countless times, particularly back when we were migrating a monolithic application to a microservices architecture using Spring Boot.
+,  I've been down this road countless times, particularly back when we were migrating a monolithic application to a microservices architecture using Spring Boot.
 Dealing with default configurations is something you inevitably bump into.
 It's less about brute-force overriding and more about a careful, considered approach to understanding Spring Boot's configuration precedence and using its built-in mechanisms effectively.

 Spring Boot, at its heart, operates on a principle of convention over configuration, making rapid application development a breeze.
 This implies sane defaults, but those defaults may not always perfectly align with the nuanced needs of your application.
 To override these defaults, we’re presented with several strategies, all playing a role depending on the context.